Hamza-H10/GeoNet/README.md

 [To run the app]
-npm run dev - will start the vite-react frontend node backend/server.cjs - will start the backend node app npm run electron - will start the electron app
+npm run dev - will start the vite-react frontend npm run electron - will start the electron app npm run backend - node backend/server.cjs - will start the backend node app